tuo/tuo.github.io/_posts/2013-04-11-unity-automate-post-build-process.md

 {% endhighlight %}
 Here the *pathToBuildProject* is like *~/UnityWorkspace/XCode/PigRush-XCode* and *objCPath* is the path referring to the folder that our custom libraries and native code reside in(*~/UnityWorkspace/PigRush-iOS/Assets/ObjC*).

-Then we drill to our magic *post_process.py* script.
+Then we dive into our magic *post_process.py* script.

 {% highlight python %}

 import os